 TEM experiments were conducted to investigate the fine morphologies and porous structure of CNCs.
-Their nanostructure was analyzed by the utilization of a JEOL 2000 EX II electron microscope at an accel- Erating voltage of

-120 KV.
-In addition, Image j software was used to calculate the average diameter of CNCs and nanoparticles (19).
+Their analyzed by nanostructure was the utilization of a JEOL 2000 EX II electron microscope at an accel- Erating voltage of 120 KV.
+In addition, Image j software was used to calculate the average diameter of CNCs and nanoparticles (Maaloul et al. 2021).